-Project task A. General Information
+Project task A General Information

 In the practical project you will implement a compiler for a subset of C. The milestones of the project roughly reflect the structure of a compiler, which also structures the lecture.
 Although the milestones will not be graded, you will receive feedback that hints at existing shortcomings in your compiler.
-The final submission will be graded on the basis of percentage of tests passed and a code review where the group members have to justify their work.
+Each milestone comes with a soft deadline that indicates the expected time schedule.
+The final submission will be graded based on the percentage of tests passed and a code review where the group members have to justify their work.